GraphQL APIs

 DynamoDB limitations

 Ad-hoc querying and sorting does not fit well into a database like DynamoDB, which is typically designed for a well-known set of access patterns.
-Due to this, the DynamoDB data source presents some limitations when used with the User Management and Dynamic Client Registration services.
+Due to this, the DynamoDB data source presents some limitations when used with the User Management, Dynamic Client Registration and Database Client services.

 User Management service limitations